 There are three main stages:

-- Awareness (Top of Funnel) – At this stage, people are just becoming acquainted with your brand.
-They’re not ready to purchase yet because you’re new to them, and they still need to develop trust.
-Because these are cold leads, it’s a good idea to build a relationship by offering valuable content for free, such as an ebook, blog post, or digital download.
+- Awareness/Top of Funnel: At this stage, people are just becoming acquainted with your brand.
+They’re not ready to purchase anything and they still need to develop trust in your brand.
+In this stage, they are known as “cold leads

-- Consideration (Middle of Funnel) – Now, these leads are more familiar with your brand and are beginning to trust you.
+- Consideration/Middle of Funnel: These leads are a little more familiar with your brand and are beginning to trust you.
 At this point, they’re starting to compare their options before making a purchasing decision.

-- Decision (Bottom of Funnel) – This is when leads are most ready to buy.
+- Decision/Bottom of Funnel: This is when leads are at their closest to buying.
 It’s the perfect time to go in with a more aggressive offer, such as a discount or limited-time deal.

 3 Ways to Create a Facebook Sales Funnel

 There are multiple ways to create a Facebook sales funnel.
 What works for you will depend on a number of factors, including your skill-set, your business type, and your personal preferences.

 Luckily, we have Facebook Pixel to help us organize, optimize, and target existing and potential customers.

 The Facebook Pixel is a code that collects data to help you track conversions from Facebook ads, optimize ads, build targeted audiences for future ads, and remarket to those who may have already interacted with your site in some way.